 Chocolate fondue at Kahve Dunyasi, Piccadilly

-You've probably walked past this Turkish coffee and chocolate shop on Piccadilly many times, and written it off as just another tourist-baiting cafe.
-Well it's so much more.
-Head inside for pastries, Turkish sweets... and of course, milk chocolate fondue served up with fresh fruit.
+You've probably walked past this Turkish coffee and chocolate shop on Piccadilly, and written it off as just another tourist-baiting cafe.
+Well it's not.
+Head inside for scrumptious pastries, Turkish sweets... and milk chocolate fondue served up with fresh fruit.

 Kahve Dunyasi, 200 Piccadilly, W1J 9HU

 Chocolate fondue at St Moritz, Soho

 Swiss restaurant St Moritz mainly focuses on the cheese fondues.
 But sweet-toothed Londoners are catered for here too; buried at the bottom of the 'Fondue' section of the menu is the 'Fondue au Chocolate', a pot of melted Swiss chocolate accompanied by a selection of fruits for dipping.
 As with all the fondues here, it's for a minimum of two people.